 Welcome to Death Valley National Park, a place that recently reclaimed its title as the hottest place on earth.

-Before departing Las Vegas, this guided tour will make a brief stop at Maverick Terminal for guests to stretch their legs and purchase Starbucks products.
 A favorite of many tour guides, Death Valley is referred to as “Mars on Earth,” with the amazing diversity of this park often under-appreciated.
 There is twice the depth of the Grand Canyon between Badwater Basin and Telescope Peak, seen together during your tour of Death Valley.
 From peaks to salt flats to amazing colors, Death Valley has many faces.
 Along with the legendary landscape, there is a long and lively human history that brings personality and reality to Death Valley.
 Early pioneer explorers and borax mining have inspired many entertaining stories of Man vs. Mother Nature.
 The basin that Death Valley lies in is quite diverse in that the occasional rainstorm brings with it large patches of wildflowers, and the mountain peaks surrounding the valley are consistently snow-covered each winter.

 Today’s guided tour of Death Valley offers approximately four hours in the National Park.
 A stop at the Badwater Salt Flats marks the lowest point in the Western Hemisphere, at approximately 280 feet below sea level.
 The Badwater Salt Flats also boast the hottest recorded temperatures on earth, taken in 1913.
 A tour to the oldest structure in Death Valley, the Borax Museum at Furnace Creek Ranch, is also highlighted on this trip.
 Photo stops at Artist’s Palette and Zabriskie Point badlands, along with views of 20 Mule Team Canyon, and the Funeral and Black Mountain Ranges will round out the tour.
 On our return to Las Vegas, we journey through Death Valley Junction, home of the Amargosa Opera House and Hotel.
 Built between 1923 and 1925, the opera house did not blossom until Marta Becket made it her home and her canvas.
 As an actress, opera singer, painter, and builder, evidence of Marta’s hard work still exists in this National Historic Building.